marcinofulus/iCSEbook1/school/source/abitur/2014/en/ebene.rst

   &t=-5 \quad\Leftrightarrow\\
   &|t|=5.

-Thus, the distance between the plane and the center of the sphere equals to 5, which is smaller than the radius of the sphere.
-Therefore, the area of intersection is the border of a circle, which obviously contains infinitely many intersection points.
+Thus, the distance between the plane and the center of the sphere equals 5 and is smaller than the radius 7 of the sphere.
+Therefore, the sphere intersects the plane.
 The calculation can be verified by Sage:

 .. sagecellserver::